glob-bruh/Quora-Login-Bypass-Userscript/README.md

 ## Purpose:

-This userscript bypasses the prompt to login or signup to Quora by automatically adding `?share=1` to the URL.
+This userscript bypasses the prompt to login or signup to [Quora](https://www.quora.com/) by automatically adding `share=1` as an argument to the URL.

 ## Setup: